zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 p_error = search.run(x=X_train, ground_truth=y_train, max_iter=10)

 # Compile the model with the optimal `p_error`
+fhe_circuit = clf.compile(X_train, p_error=p_error)

+# Key Generation
+fhe_circuit.client.keygen(force=False)

 start_time = time()
-clf.compile(X_train, p_error=p_error)
 y_pred = clf.predict(X_train, fhe="execute")
 end_time = time()

 print(
     f"With p_error={p_error:.5f}, the inference time becomes {(end_time - start_time) / 60:.2f} s"
 )
-# Ouput: With p_error=0.00044, the inference time becomes 0.49 s
+# Ouput: With p_error=0.00043, the inference time becomes 0.56 s
 print(f"Accuracy = {accuracy_score(y_pred, y_train): .2%}")
 # Output: Accuracy = 100.00%
 ```

-With this optimal `p_error`, the accuracy is maintained while the execution time is improved by a factor of 2.8.
+With this optimal `p_error`, the accuracy is maintained while the execution time is improved by a factor of 1.51.

+Please note that the default setting for the search interval is restricted to a range of 0.0 and 0.9.
+Increasing the upper bound beyond this range may result in longer execution times, especially when `p_error≈1`.

 ## Rounded activations and quantizers